 IMMUNIZATIONS/KINDERGARTEN PHYSICAL REQUIREMENTS: In order for your child to enroll in school, they must have received all of their necessary immunizations.
 This is extremely important to safeguard your child from diseases.
 If your child is in need of immunizations, there are free clinics available.
 Please feel free to contact the school if you need those locations.
 Also, prior to enrollment in kindergarten, students must show proof of a physical received within 6 months prior to starting school.
 Low cost CHDP physicals can be obtained through the local health department.
-Early recognition and treatment of problems can frequently prevent serious complications

-MEDICATION ADMINISTRATION: If it is necessary for your child to receive medication at school, it is important that we follow certain procedures to ensure the proper administration of that medication.
-All medication must come to school in its original, labeled container (no baggies, etc.) California state law (E.C.
+Early recognition and treatment of problems can frequently prevent serious complications medication must come to school in its original, labeled container (no baggies, etc.) California state law (E.C.
 49423) requires that any child who takes medication at school must have written permission from both the parent and the physician (this includes over the counter medications).
 These procedures are required so that your child receives their medication exactly as your physician prescribed.
 We do not allow baggies due to the possibility of confusing one baggie with another and improperly medicating your child.
-A baggie also does not securely keep the medication and it could spill out and get mixed with other medication.
-Important reminderA parent or another adult must bring the medication to school.
+A baggie also does not securely keep the medication and it could spill out and get mixed with other medication. \\Important reminder\\A parent or another adult must bring the medication to school.
 Students are not allowed to bring medication to school.
 This is for your child's protection.
 Thank you for your cooperation in this!